identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 {:numbered="false"}

-The authors wants to acknowledge the support and work of the following indivisuals: George Fletcher (Pratical Identity), Christopher Langton (Vulnetix).
+The authors wants to acknowledge the support and work of the following individuals: George Fletcher (Practical Identity), Christopher Langton (Vulnetix).

 The authors wants also to recognize the trail blazers and thought leaders that created the ecosystem without which this draft proposal would not be able to solve customer pain points and secure usage of digital services, especially without being limited to: Vittorio Bertocci†, Brian Campbell (Ping Identity), Justin Richer (MongoDB), Aaron Parecki (Okta), Pieter Kasselman (SPRL), Dr Mike Jones (Self-Issued Consulting, LLC), Dr Daniel Fett (Authlete).